 Plan for an unforeseeable emergency and know that your digital assets are always protected.

-With LogMeOnce, you can assign a beneficiary or provide heir access to multiple people.
+With LogMeOnce, you can assign a beneficiary or provide the heir access to multiple people.
 They will be able to log in, support, and maintain your digital assets.
 You determine when they get access.
 And LogmeOnce Passwords Beneficiary safeguards your assets against gaining premature entry.
 Plus, you can cancel anyone’s access anytime.

 The Password Beneficiary is also referred to as Emergency Access.
 There are two types of Password Beneficiary;